 One of Scotland’s most mysterious locales, the Devil’s Pulpit with its mossy gorge and ruby river can appear a bit unsettling at first glance.
 The pulpit itself is one particular protruding mushroom-shaped rock.
-Lore undoubtedly surrounds a location bearing that moniker, one of which is a tale that involves the devil himself.
-But in reality, the water is a result of the gorge’s red sandstone.
-Outlander fans will recognize it as the Liar’s Spring.
-All fairytales have a dark side, so we couldn’t resist including this spot.
+Lore undoubtedly surrounds a location bearing that moniker, one of which involves the devil himself.
+But in reality, the gorge’s red sandstone affects the water color.
+Outlander fans will recognize the site as the Liar’s Spring.
+Since all fairytales have a dark side, we couldn’t resist including this spot.

 8. The Fairy Pools, Isle of Skye

-Located at the vast Glen Brittle near the village of Carbost, these glistening gorgeous freshwater rock pools capture falls that cascade from the Cuillin Mountains.
+Located at the vast Glen Brittle near the village of Carbost, these glistening gorgeous freshwater rock pools capture falls cascading from the Cuillin Mountains.
 A wonder to behold, these locales just feel magical and are guaranteed to take your breath away.

 9. Cawdor Castle, Nairnshire